GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 Data Flow :

 1. Developer Checkin Code to Github
-2. AzureDevOps Pipeline triggers
+2. 2.
+Create a AzureDevOps Pipeline trigger and stages
 3. CI Pipeline will build the images and push to container registry either Azure Container Registry or Docker Hub
 4. CD Pipeline will deploy the images from container registry to Azure Kubernetes
-5. ASP.net Core connects to SQL Linux container  or Azure SQL DB.
-SQL Linux container use Azure Storage Account to save data.
+5. Connect to SQL Linux container and check where the data is stored.

 ----------------------------------------------------------
 ### Prerequisite: Configure Development Environment using Azure VM